HectorIFC/hc-lisp/README.md

 ## VS Code Configuration

-The project includes configurations for syntax highlighting of `.hc` files:
+The project includes configurations for syntax highlighting of `.hclisp` files:

-1. The "Lisp" extension will be installed automatically
+1. VS Code settings in `.vscode/settings.json`
-2. `.hc` files are associated with the Lisp language
+2. `.hclisp` files are associated with the Lisp language
-3. Indentation and colors are pre-configured

 For more details, see [SYNTAX-HIGHLIGHTING.md](SYNTAX-HIGHLIGHTING.md)